Criminal Justice Major

 Criminal Justice and Corrections Track

 Corrections track students study subjects organized around a core of criminal justice courses with topics including law enforcement, the judicial process, drugs, crime, and the correctional system.
-They are also exposed to a variety of other disciplines within the social sciences such as political science, psychology, sociology, and human services.
-With faculty who bring both academic and field experience right to the classroom, students receive an educational understanding along with real-world knowledge as they prepare for a career in the corrections field.
+They are also exposed to a variety of disciplines within the social sciences such as human services, political science, psychology, and sociology.

 Criminal Justice and Law Enforcement Track

-Law enforcement track studies are structured around a core of criminal justice courses including topics such as law enforcement, the judicial process, drugs, crime, and the correctional system.
-Faculty at Saint Mary’s offer students both academic and real-world experience and provide a breadth of understanding and working knowledge in these areas.
-Students are also exposed to a wide variety of other disciplines including human services, political science, psychology, and sociology.
+Law enforcement track studies are structured around a core of criminal justice courses including topics such as law enforcement, the judicial process, drugs, crime, the correctional system, and best practices in community reintegration.
+Faculty at Saint Mary's offer students both academic and real-world experience to provide a breadth of working knowledge in criminal justice and related disciplines including human services, political science, psychology, and sociology.